Curtis Luper: TCU

+Mizzou

+Ahead of the 2020 season, Luper was announced as the running backs coach for Eli Drinkwitz’s initial staff at Mizzou.
+At Mizzou, Luper has helped produce multiple All-American running backs and had the opportunity to coach his son, Chance Luper.

 Coaching successes

 Luper has a history of successfully developing talent throughout his coaching career and has enjoyed successes at each of his stops.
 In his first year of coaching, he helped coach Stephen F. Austin to their semifinal run in the I-AA playoffs.
 In 2001, Texas A&M-Commerce finished second in the league in total defense, with his defensive backs helping to produce 30 takeaways.
 Luper also coached the league’s best kickoff return and coverage teams that season.
 While at New Mexico, Luper coached the Mountain West Conference's career rushing leader DonTrell Moore and helped the Lobo's finish 16th nationally in rushing in 2003, averaging 210 yards per game (265 rushing yards per MWC game).

 In his first season on the OSU staff, one of his running backs, Mike Hamilton, rushed for a school freshman season record of 961 yards and was named the Big 12 offensive newcomer of the year.
 The 2006 season saw Luper tutor a trio of OSU running backs (Hamilton, Dantrell Savage and Keith Toston) to 2,000 rushing yards and 18 rushing touchdowns.
 He also coach back-to-back 1,000 yard rushers, with Dantrell Savage rushing for 1,272 yards in 2007 and Kendall Hunter rushing for 1,555 yards in 2008.
 Under Luper, Oklahoma State's running attack led the Big 12 Conference in rushing for 3 consecutive seasons (2006–2008).
 The Cowboys finished the 2006 season ranked seventh nationally in rushing, eighth nationally in 2007 and seventh nationally again in 2008 (averaging 256 yards per game).

 In his first season on the Auburn staff, Ben Tate rushed for 1,362 yards (just under 105 yards per game), while the team finished the season ranked 13th in the nation in rushing.
 In 2010, true freshman back Mike Dyer rushed for over 1,000 yards and broke Bo Jackson's freshman rushing record.

-Coach Luper has experience coaching in 8 bowl games including the 2002 Las Vegas Bowl, 2003 Las Vegas Bowl, 2004 Emerald Bowl, 2006 Independence Bowl, 2007 Insight Bowl, 2008 Holiday Bowl, 2010 Outback Bowl, 2011 BCS National Championship Game and the 2011 Chick-fil-A Bowl.
+Coach Luper has experience coaching in 16 bowl games including the 2002 Las Vegas Bowl, 2003 Las Vegas Bowl, 2004 Emerald Bowl, 2006 Independence Bowl, 2007 Insight Bowl, 2008 Holiday Bowl, 2010 Outback Bowl, 2011 BCS National Championship Game and the 2011 Chick-fil-A Bowl.